Devanshukoli/Learn-API/README.md

 - ease of programming for both client and server, and efficiency execution.

 # miscellaneous
 - There are mainly TWO MAJOR problmes
     1. All software are extremely diffcult to change.
     2. Software systems are diffuclt to integrate.

+### How to create any file in window using powershell?
+- `ni` is the command to create a new file in powershell.
+- ex: `ni index.js`

+### How to remove any file in window using powershell?
+- `rm` is the command to remove a file in powershell.